Liyan06/ChartMuseum/README.md

 ## License

 Our benchmark is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
 Copyright of all included charts is retained by their original authors and sources.
+Our code is licensed under [Apache 2.0](LICENSE).